Oatmeal Chocolate Chip Cookies

 - 1 teaspoon vanilla extract

-- In a small saucepan (or the microwave), heat the butter until melted, set aside and allow to cool slightly.
+- In a small saucepan (or the microwave), heat the butter until melted and set aside.

-- In a large bowl, combine all of the dry ingredients; rolled oats, flour, baking powder, sea salt and cinnamon.
+- In a medium bowl, combine the rolled oats, flour, baking soda, and salt.

-- Remove from the oven and allow to cool slightly on the baking sheet before transferring to a wire rack to cool completely.
+- Once baked, remove the cookies from the oven and allow them to cool for 5 minutes on the baking sheet before transferring them to a wire rack to cool completely.

-- Store in an air-tight container for up to 5 days, or freeze for later use.
+- Once cooled, the cookies can be stored in an air-tight container for up to 5 days or frozen for up to 3 months.

 - Serving Size: 1 cookie